 - Tell a Friend What His Problem Is.
 Indulge.

 - Pop a Pill to Help You Bulk Up.
 Indulge.

 - Pee in the Shower.
 Resist.

-How many times was Jesus seen after the resurrection?
+How many times was Jesus tempted by the devil?